galaxyproject/tools-iuc/tools/liana/README.md

 ### 3. Multi-view Utilities (`multi.xml`)

 Wrappers for converting LIANA results to views/tensors and for NMF-based multi-view analysis.
+The Galaxy forms expose typed controls for `adata_to_views` pseudobulk and filtering options, `lrs_to_views` batch-aware variance filtering and missing-value filling, and stable NMF initialization/convergence controls.

 ### 4. Plotting (`plot.xml`)